-No sign or signal shall be located in the center of an undivided highway, except in a raised island.
-Guidance:
+No sign or signal shall be located in the center of an undivided highway, except in an island with non-mountable curbs.

-Such signs or signals should be installed with a clearance of at least 0.6 m (2 ft) from the outer edge of the raised island to the nearest edge of the sign or signal, except as allowed in Section 2A.19.
+Such signs or signals should be installed at least 0.6 m (2 ft) from the face of each curb to the nearest edge of the sign or signal, except as allowed in Section 2A.19.